arxdsilva/hackathon/README.md

 - **Owner account protection** - Prevents deletion of owner/admin accounts for security
 - **Responsive layout** - CSS Grid-based admin panels with sticky sidebar navigation
 - **Custom branding** - Professional favicon and visual identity
+- **Team member display** - Project pages show all team members with their roles and join dates
+- **Presentation management** - Projects can opt-in to presentations with toggle functionality and admin oversight
+- **Admin presentations dashboard** - Comprehensive view of all presenting projects across hackathons with presentation order tracking

 ## Security Features